The guidelines below apply to online entries.

 - All entrants must be 16 years of age or over.

-- Entries may be in English, Scots or Scots Gaelic.
+- Entries may be in English, Scottish Gaelic or Scots.

 - The competition is open to anyone throughout and outside the United Kingdom.